ROADMAP & TIMELINE

 The second round of workshops focused on gathering community input on Lake Tahoe Destination Stewardship Plan.
 The project team shared an initial draft of the plan and listened to community member suggestions, feedback, and solutions.
 These workshops provided an opportunity for the community to provide continued input during the process.

 Shared Vision of the Future of Recreation and Tourism for Lake Tahoe

 July – September 2022

-This facilitated engagement will involve the core team members in a discussion and visioning session that will include review of findings from all stages of the process.
-The goal is to achieve alignment around the elements of the implementation roadmap – the Lake Tahoe Destination Stewardship Plan.
+This facilitated engagement involves the core team members in a discussion and series of visioning sessions that include review of findings from all stages of the process.
+The goal is to achieve alignment around action strategies and elements of the implementation roadmap, which lead up to the Lake Tahoe Destination Stewardship Plan.